Jordi Turull: Imprisonment

 On 14 October 2019 he was sentenced to a 12 years of prison term and disqualification for the sedition and misuse of public funds crimes.
 He was freed in June 2021 following a government pardon.

+Pardon

+He was pardoned and released, along with the other 8 jailed Catalonia independence leaders, in June 2021.
+Prime Minister Pedro Sánchez said that he pardoned them because it was the best decision for Spain and Catalonia, but did not overturn their bans from holding public office.